g8sqh/gpus/README.md

 ## Available Python Packages

 All GPU modules should use Python 3 for computation, so run all scripts with `python3`.
 See the [`requirements.txt`](.docker/requirements.txt) for the available Python 3 packages.
+In addition to those, TensorFlow is provided.

 ## Installation